hackclub/hackclub/workshops/linux_on_a_stick/README.md

 Ever wished you could have your favorite programs on every computer you use?
 Want your perfectly curated set of browser extentions no matter where you go?

-Well now you can, with the power of shoving a full Linux distro onto a usb stick/external hardrive!
+Well now you can, with the power of shoving a full Linux distro onto a USB stick/external hardrive!

 Disclaimer: USB flash drives have a limtied number of times they can be rewritten, and depending on the number cycles your device can handle, installing a full Linux distro may cause it to fail faster if you install and uninstall stuff/get updates a lot.
 Basically, ** make backups! ** People using external hard drives should be fine, as they are intended to be rewritten a lot.

-Disclaimer 2: this will only work on computers that allow usb boot, so some chromebooks, and computers with a bios password may not allow you to boot from usb.
+Disclaimer 2: this will only work on computers that allow USB boot, so some chromebooks, and computers with a bios password may not allow you to boot from USB.
 Also, I am not responable for people freaking out when they see their computers have completey differnet OSes on them.
 (Live USB booting is not permenant and will not store anything on their computer unless make it).

 ## New to Linux?
 Read here: